KittyGiraudel/SJSJ/README.md

 ## Gulp

 [Gulp](http://gulpjs.com/) is a task runner aiming at automating tedious and possibly complex tasks.
 The idea behind Gulp (and its peer [Grunt](#grunt)) is to define tasks that perform (usually file-based) actions.
 These tasks can then be run through the command line or as part of another build step.

 Gulp also owes its success to its very large ecosystem of plugins, making it easy to perform everyday’s tasks without having to write much code.

+## JSLINT

+[JSLint](http://www.jslint.com/) is a static analysis “code quality” tool for JavaScript developed by Douglas Crockford, a well-known developer also responsible for JSON, JSMin, ADSafe and parts of YUI.

+The term “linting” originates from fabric lint-rollers that help remove fluff from clothing.
+In the same way, a code “linter” helps the developer remove fluff from their code.

+A similar tool, [jshint](http://jshint.com/) exists.
+It was forked from JSLint.

 ## jQuery